tinytone/burger-api/README.md

 # Burger-api

-This is a repository containing a burger-api hosted using node
+This is a repository containing a burger-api hosted using an npm package called [json-server](https://github.com/typicode/json-server).

+The contents our of repo were then pushed to Heroku and the Burger API put live.
+This API can be viewed at the following URL: https://tinytones-burger-api.herokuapp.com/

+## Credit

 This inspiration for this project is from Ania Kobow's youtube video: